sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 )
 ```

-Here, `softplus` is used to keep the output positive.
+Here, `softplus` activation function is used to keep the output positive.

 ### Defining the dynamic UDE model